Chapter 1. Overview of security hardening in RHEL

 1.6.3.
 Threats to workstation and home PC security

-Workstations and home PCs may not be as prone to attack as networks or servers, but since they often contain sensitive data, such as credit card information, they are targeted by system crackers.
-Workstations can also be co-opted without the user’s knowledge and used by attackers as "slave" machines in coordinated attacks.
+Workstations and home PCs may not be as prone to attack as networks or servers, but because they often contain sensitive data, such as credit card information, they are targeted by system crackers.
+Workstations can also be co-opted without the user’s knowledge and used by attackers as "bot" machines in coordinated attacks.
 For these reasons, knowing the vulnerabilities of a workstation can save users the headache of reinstalling the operating system, or worse, recovering from data theft.

 Bad passwords are one of the easiest ways for an attacker to gain access to a system.